Division of Materials Research

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

 DMREF is the primary program by which NSF participates in the Materials Genome Initiative (MGI) for Global Competitiveness.
 MGI recognizes the importance of materials science and engineering to the well-being and advancement of society and aims to "deploy advanced materials at least twice as fast as possible today, at a fraction of the cost."
 MGI integrates materials discovery, development, property optimization, and systems design with a shared computational framework.
 This framework facilitates collaboration and coordination of research activities, analytical tools, experimental results, and critical evaluation in pursuit of the MGI goals.
-The MGI Strategic Plan highlights four sets of goals:
+Consistent with the MGI Strategic Plan, DMREF highlights four sets of goals:

-· Leading a culture shift in materials science research to encourage and facilitate an integrated team approach;
+· Leading a culture shift in materials science and engineering research to encourage and facilitate an integrated team approach;

-· Integrating experimentation, computation, and theory and equipping the materials community with advanced tools and techniques;
+· Integrating experimentation, computation, and theory and equipping the materials science and engineering communities with advanced tools and techniques;

 · Creating a world-class materials science and engineering workforce that is trained for careers in academia or industry.

 DMREF aligns with national priorities for advanced manufacturing and future industries, national defense and homeland security, information technologies and high performance computing, human health and welfare, clean energy, and Science, Technology, Engineering, and Mathematics (STEM).
+While this solicitation is not restricted to any particular materials research topic, those of particular interest in this FY2019 solicitation include: 1) Synthetic materials biology, 2) Structural materials under extreme conditions, 3) Recyclable plastics and alternative materials for sustainable development, and 4) Robotic materials.
 By facilitating interdisciplinary integrative materials research, DMREF is supportive of the NSF long-range transformative agenda, "Big Ideas for Future NSF Investments".

 The multidisciplinary character of this effort dictates the involvement of programs in the NSF Directorates of Mathematical and Physical Sciences, Engineering, and Computer and Information Science and Engineering.
-Awards are expected to range from $250,000 - $400,000 per year for a duration of three or four years, thus totaling $750,000 – $1,600,000 over the award period.
+Awards are expected to range from $1,000,000 – $1,750,000 over four years.
 To cover the breadth of this endeavor, it is expected that proposed projects will be directed by a team of at least two Senior Personnel with complementary expertise.

-Assuming that sufficient funding is provided in the NSF budget, it is anticipated that the DMREF program will continue through at least FY2019, with competitions biennially in odd-numbered years.
+Assuming that sufficient funding is provided in the NSF budget, it is anticipated that the DMREF program will continue with competitions biennially in odd-numbered years.